-All staff follow the SEWSCB Child Protection Procedures which are consistent with 'Working Together to Safeguard Children' and the All Wales Child Protection Procedures.
+All staff follow the Gwent Safeguarding Board Child Protection Procedures which are consistent with 'Working Together to Safeguard Children' and the Wales Safeguarding Procedures.

 It is not the responsibility of the school staff to investigate welfare concerns or determine the truth of any disclosure or allegation.
 All staff, however, have a duty to recognise concerns and maintain an open mind.
-Accordingly all concerns regarding the welfare of pupils will be recorded and discussed with the designated senior person with responsibility for child protection (or another senior member of staff in the absence of the designated person) prior to any discussion with parents.
+Accordingly all concerns regarding the welfare of pupils will be recorded and discussed with the designated safeguarding person with responsibility for child protection (or another senior member of staff in the absence of the designated person) prior to any discussion with parents.